e-dream-ai/backend/src/database/README.md

 ### Connect with a snapshot instance database

+For development purposes you can connect the backend to a snapshot of the database, instead of one of the deployed instances (production and staging).
+The easiest way is to create your own instance in the cloud, and then delete it when you are done.

+Once the instance is up, you can `pg_dump` it and run it locally if needed.

 List RDS snapshots to find the identifier of the snapshot want to restore

 ```bash